aitdgit/CISHack-AITDGIT/PredictX/README.md

 # Team PredictX
-A simple platform that allows you to store all your medical reocrds and medications and much more.
+A simple platform that allows you to store all your medical reocrds and medications, can accurately predict the risk of heart attack and diabetes and much more.

 ## Team Members
 1. Sanket Marathe